rtchoboian/Connected_Temperature/README.md

 cd ../

 RUN THE SERVER
-sudo python Server.py
+sudo python ./Server.py
-if you want run the server from an other repertory that Connected_Temperature (cd the_path_of_Connected_Temperature && sudo python Server.py)
+if you want run the server from an other repertory that Connected_Temperature (cd the_path_of_Connected_Temperature && sudo python ./Server.py) i.e (cd /home/pi/Connected_Temperature && sudo python ./Server.py)

 ENJOY
 go on your favorite browser and write the url ip_of_your_raspberry:8080